kora11e/Research-Agent-with-Memory/README.md

 1. Download or clone repository
 2. Install necessary files with pip install -r requirements.txt
-3. The app expects Qdrant to be running on localhost:6333.
-Adjust the configuration in the code if your setup is different.

-docker pull qdrant/qdrant

-docker run -p 6333:6333 -p 6334:6334 \
-    -v $(pwd)/qdrant_storage:/qdrant/storage:z \
-    qdrant/qdrant

 4. Run the application with streamlit run arxiv_research_agent.py